uclaacm/hothXII-workshops/intro-to-web-apis/README.md

         "data": "ABC123"
     }
     ```
+- One thing to note is that these component definitions aren't super strict and may differ slightly from online examples.
+Just focus on the concepts themselves rather than memorizing the different components!

 ### HTTP Responses:
 - After handling a received request, a server will send a response back to the client, consisting of a **head** and a **body**.